 Arctic Watch Wilderness Lodge Review

 AdventureSmith Explorations’ Arctic Watch Wilderness Lodge review includes a detailed description and photo gallery.
-Our adventure travel experts can help compare the Arctic Watch Wilderness Lodge with other adventure lodging and Arctic tours.
+Our adventure travel experts can help compare the Arctic Watch Wilderness Lodge with other adventure lodging on Arctic tours and Canada adventure travel.

 Choose the Arctic Watch Wilderness Lodge to take advantage of a wide range of included activities including photography lessons, and to seek out the famed beluga whale.
 This unique arctic adventure lodge is run by a family of polar explorers.
 Richard, Josée, Tessum and Nansen have spent the past 25 years exploring the polar regions.
 Having lead some of the first polar expeditions to successfully reach the North Pole, set speed records at both poles, recipient of the Order of Canada, renowned Arctic Wildlife photographer and world-class polar guides, the Weber family knows Arctic.
 They’ve skied, kayaked, hiked and explored across Canada’s far north and in 2000 this incredible family purchased the Arctic Watch lodge.
 Guests get to learn from and spend time with these Arctic legends during their stay at Arctic Watch.

 The Great Hall serves as the main lecture hall and lounge where presentations are provided and announcements provide daily schedules, wildlife sightings, lectures, events, meal times and safety instructions for excursions.
 When not exploring the natural beauty of the Polar regions, use the complimentary Wi-Fi provided via satellite that is available throughout the lodge for basic web browsing and email access.
 Cell phone service is not available at Arctic Watch, though guests are welcome to use Skype via Wi-Fi.
 There is a satellite phone for emergency communication.